jolie/db_connector/README.md

 Run the createDbService.ol

 ## 4. Using the services for the database
-To understand how use the services for the database, we introduce the folder structure:
+To understand how use the operations for the database, we introduce the folder structure:
-* automatic_service: contains all the services for the database operation(INSERT, SELECT, UPDATE, DELETE)
+* automatic_service: contains the part of the service for the database operation(INSERT, SELECT, UPDATE, DELETE)
 * custom_service: contains the customizable part by the user
 * lib: contains the database driver
 * config.ini: this file configure the information to connect with the database
 * locations.iol: this file contains a variable constant with the location of the service
 * main_"nameDB".iol: this is the core of the tools where custom and automatic part are called
 ### 4.1 Automatic service
-This part of code contains all the operation services for the database.The implementation of services are inside the jolie file main_automatic_"nameDB".ol.The operation are the following:
+This part of code contains all the operations for the database.The implementation of operations are inside the service main_automatic_"nameDB".ol.The operation are the following:
 * create
 * update
 * remove